radosz/elastic/README.md

 2. **monitoring**

-   - Contains a `docker-compose.yml` file specifically for running the **open-beans** example application.
+   - Contains a `docker-compose.yml` file specifically for running the **opbeans-java** example application.

 3. **helpers**